 It is also known as Suran, Elephant foot yam, or Jimikand in different parts and the scientific name is Amorphophallus Paeoniifolius.
-It is widely used in traditional and Ayurvedic medicine for the treatment of acute rheumatism, tumors, lung swelling, asthma, vomiting, and abdominal pain.
+For the ease of cultivation and speed at which it grows, it is also termed as a “famine crop”.

 - It is a rich source of Potassium and Magnesium a good source of minerals as Phosphorus, Calcium, Iron, Copper, Selenium, and Zinc.

 - Elephant yam is a rich source of antioxidants and polyphenols that have a biologically positive effect in preventing degradation and oxidation by free radicals.

 - It contains high levels of Vitamins B6, Vitamin C, and A. It is a good source of Vitamins B1 and B2.

 - It is also a moderate source of Omega 3 fatty acids and molecular hormone Diosgenin that has an anti-cancer effect.

 With such a rich nutritional profile, this delicious tuber has multiple positive effects on our health.
 Traditionally the tuber of the plant is used to treat health disorders of multiple body systems.

 The paste of the tuber is applied externally to treat rheumatoid arthritis.